azureossd/azureossd.github.io/_posts/2024-10-07-Connection-timeouts-when-using-Reactor-Netty-based-HTTP-clients.md

 # Resolution
 The main, direct resolution, is to set the `maxIdleTime` method to a value _less_ than the load balancers timeout.
 On Azure App Service and Container Apps, this is 240 seconds.
 In this example, we set this to 200 seconds.

 Other load balancers will vary.
+More information on `maxIdleTime` and aspects of the HTTP client can be found here - [Reactor Netty Reference Guide - Connection Pool Timeout](https://projectreactor.io/docs/netty/release/reference/index.html#connection-pool-timeout)

 The below is a more full-fledged example which uses `reactor.netty.resources.ConnectionProvider` to create a new provider which exposes `maxIdleTime` and is passed into the `WebClient`'s `builder()` method for our HTTP client.

 > **NOTE**: Using other HTTP clients that are _not_ Reactor Netty based should not show this issue.
 That can potentially be another alternative

+> The code below is just an example.
+Your code may vary.

 ```java
 @RestController